KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 foundational ML concepts necessary for effectiveness: optimization, neural networks, loss functions, and validation.

-Finally, nothing helps getting stuff done like using the right libraries.
-The Tensorflow ecosystem is large and growing, with many off-the-shelf solutions for problems like sharing model components, preprocessing data, embedding in Big Data systems like Beam or Spark, mobile and web deployments, etc. We will orient you to the broader ecosystem, so you know how it all fits together and what tool to use for your specific use case.
+A big reason to choose Tensorflow over other ML frameworks is its integration and deployment story.
+We will show you how to deploy Tensorflow models in a service, and orient you to the broader integration options avalable in the extended Tensorflow ecosystem.

+Lets have fun learning and building together!

 ## Dates